tytydraco/yessleep/out/I_fought_a_god_and_made_him_bleed.md

 "You’re already at my feet, defeated.
 You’ve surrendered," said the *superhuman*, each word precise as if the outcome had been decided long ago.
 "You are already sitting in a jail cell.
 It’s over."

 There was no choice.
 I knelt, not because I wanted mercy, but because I knew—he had no mercy left to give.
 I waited for him to end it.
 But this god showed mercy after all.
-And so here I am, locked in this prison, watching as our old manor burns to ashes outside these walls.

-The next thing I knew, I was in prison.
-I spent the next six months watching my empire fall one by one to this superior man.
+And so here I am, locked in this prison, watching as my empire burns to ashes outside these walls.
+I spent the next six months watching my gangs fall one by one to this superior man.
 While another three were spent communicating with my remaining contacts gathering shards of your broken scalpel and collecting what remains of your laboratory.
 They encased your equipment in a box of lead when they found out some of them were radioactive, especially your scalpel.

 I hope you found this letter useful, brother.